ryanorlando/DH151-Project/Assignment2/storyboard.md

 Ryan - My main focus was to come up with some ideas that would make our site stand out and also present the user with a more unique and enriching experience.

+Ainsleigh - Ryan highlighted unique ideas to make our site stand out, I especially like the idea of a clock/timer so the user knows their time spent on a site has a direct influence on emissions.

 ## Storyboard:

 <img src = "https://github.com/ryanorlando/DH151-Project/blob/33a6ee928a2b10b7264e9d390dd3aaf1d9ece3df/Assignment2/UX%20Design%20Images/StoryBoard-wireframe.png">

+Key elements:
+- navigation menu inorder to easily find certain parts of the project
+- CO2 live emissions timer in the top corner that follows the user as they scroll
+- horizontal scrolling so the site is not excessively long